-Lovely, tastefully decorated place with the thing I always look forward to the most – a bathtub.
-Hidden away in a quiet street, within walking distance to shops and restaurant, was a good 1-night-home for us.
+A lovely, tastefully decorated place with the thing I always look forward to the most – a bathtub.
+Hidden away in a quiet street, within walking distance to shops and restaurants, was a good 1-night-home for us.
 There is a small kitchen (coffee & tea, plunger, glassware and some pots provided), dining & lounge area, bedroom with king size bed, bathroom with both shower & bathtub, and parking space right by the front door.

 Anniversary dinner at Pickled Pig, Warrnambool

 [update 2019: looks like the restaurants have been permanently closed since last year] It was just 3 days before our actual anniversary date, so we decided to celebrate it during that weekend.
 When I asked on twitter about my best dining options in Warrnambool, all answers were the same – Pickled Pig.
 Trusting people of the Internet I booked a table (they usually have a full house on Saturdays) and was very curious if it’s really as good as everyone told me.